DefinitelyTyped/DefinitelyTyped/types/gapi.client.storagetransfer/readme.md

 await gapi.client.googleServiceAccounts.get({ projectId: "projectId",  });

 /*
-Resumes a transfer operation that is paused.
+Creates a transfer job that runs periodically.
 */
+await gapi.client.transferJobs.create({  });

+/*
+Gets a transfer job.
+*/
+await gapi.client.transferJobs.get({ jobName: "jobName",  });

+/*
+Lists transfer jobs.
+*/
+await gapi.client.transferJobs.list({  });

+/*
+Updates a transfer job.
+Updating a job's transfer spec does not affect transfer operations that are running already.
+Updating the scheduling of a job is not allowed.
+*/
-await gapi.client.transferOperations.resume({ name: "name",  });
+await gapi.client.transferJobs.patch({ jobName: "jobName",  });

 /*
 Cancels a transfer.
 Use the get method to check whether the cancellation succeeded or whether the operation completed despite cancellation.